tirth995/localrepo/README.md

-#  this is anew repo
+#  this is a new repo